 Where can I learn to bake my own artisan bread at home?

 There are plenty of colleges and bakehouses around that run how to bake artisan bread courses, you can try google to discover one local to you.
-I also have a course on this site which teaches you everything about artisan baking at home which you may like to view.
+I also have a guide in how to make bread on this site which teaches you everything about artisan baking at home which you may like to view.